 Adventure Cruises in Corfu

-Visually stunning and thick with romance and history, a Corfu small ship cruise takes you on a journey through the island that has inspired so many literary and artistic works over the years.
-The island’s laid-back lifestyle, traditional architecture, and stunning landscape have transformed it from a quiet and simple island into a worldwide favorite small cruise destination.
+Visually stunning and thick with romance and history, a Corfu small ship cruise takes you on a journey to the island that has inspired so many literary and artistic works over the years.
+The island's laid-back lifestyle, traditional architecture, and stunning landscape have transformed it from a quiet and simple island into a worldwide favorite small cruise destination.
 The island is one of two sides, in many ways; there is the side of well-kept resorts and bustling towns and the other part of sloping green hills, remote beach paradises, and tiny villages clinging implausibly to cliffsides.
-Visiting Corfu on a small ship cruise means you can take advantage of both parts, soak in the lively towns before sailing around the corner to a deserted beach or quaint fishing village.
+Visiting Corfu in Greece on a small ship cruise means you can take advantage of both parts, soak in the lively towns before sailing around the corner to a deserted beach or quaint fishing village.
 There are so many idyllic swimming spots it would take years to see them all and the blue of the water has to be seen to be believed.

 Best Corfu Island cruises and areas to visit

 A tribute to the multicultural history of the island, Corfu town is full to the brim with elegant architecture and a wealth of historic buildings.
 Your first glance from a small ship cruise will allow you to take in the Old Fortress of Corfu town, a Venetian fort with a panoramic view over the city, which houses several fascinating artifacts and the beautiful and rather grand St George Church.
 The streets of the old town are a beautiful historic labyrinth with hundreds of small restaurants, bars, and many fascinating museums and galleries.
-There are also thirty-nine different churches to be seen in the town including the particularly striking St Spyridon Church with its vast bell tower sticking out even amount the beautiful buildings surrounding it.
+There are also thirty-nine different churches to be seen in the town including the particularly striking St Spyridon Church with its vast bell tower sticking out above the beautiful buildings surrounding it.